 Removable clear aligners are an alternative to fixed orthodontic appliances.
 They consist of a series of clear plastic “trays” that fit over your teeth exactly; each one moves your teeth a little bit, until they are in the proper position.
 Whether fixed or removable, each type of appliance may have advantages or disadvantages in particular situations.
 After a complete examination, the best treatment options for you will be discussed.

-For more information on an orthodontic treatment, contact us at (510) 573-2399 to schedule an appointment at our dental clinic in fremont, california
+For more information on an orthodontist treatment, Please call our Fremont Orthodontist today at (510) 573-2399 to schedule an appointment at our Dental Clinic in Fremont, California

 Metal braces have been widely acknowledged for their ability to cure complex bite problems.
 As a traditional form of orthodontic treatment they continue to be the most effective and preferred solutions by orthodontists.
 Metal braces have wires and brackets which are designed to apply pressure on teeth and move them in desired direction.
 Traditional metal braces are successful in treating cross bites, open bites, crowding and other complex orthodontic conditions.
 An orthodontist studies the position of teeth and plans a treatment accordingly.
 Gels are used in the process to fix the brackets over teeth and the wires are then fit in the brackets in tension mode.
 Patients should visit the dentist periodically to check the progress of treatment and reset the wires in tension mode.